• Brain atlas sensitivity

 CUDA libraries are now directly built into the MCX/MCXLAB binaries.

-library files (.dll on windows) in our binary packages.
-However, if you run mcx
+library files (.dll on Windows) in our binary packages.
+However, if you run MCX

 and receive an error message complaining about "cuda*.dll is missing", please search

-dll file, you should save it under your Windows folder (typically C:\Windows).
+DLL file, you should save it under your Windows folder (typically C:\Windows).

 Installation: Initial test